 NURS 311.
-Cooperative Approaches to Palliative Care, 2 hours, Spring

-A survey of multidisciplinary trends, theory and issues specific to palliative care.
+Cooperative Approaches to Palliative Care, 2 hours, Spring A survey of multidisciplinary trends, theory and issues specific to palliative care.
 Appropriate for nursing and non-nursing majors at the junior and senior level.
 Other pending instructor approval.

 NURS 315.
-Foundations of Nursing Research, 3 hours, Fall, Spring

-Fundamentals of research methods are studied and published research findings are critiqued for potential use in nursing practice.
-Students, working in groups, will devise a research miniproposal for an identified problem in clinical nursing.
-Prerequisites: NURS 303 and MATH 201.
+Foundations of Nursing Research, 3 hours, Fall, Spring Fundamentals of research methods are studied and published research findings are critiqued for potential use in nursing practice.
+Students, working in groups, will participate in an evidence-based practice project for an identified health-related problem.
+Prerequisites: MATH 201 and all sophomore level nursing courses.
+Corequisites: NURS 303 for Honors Students only.

 NURS 320.
-Special Topics for ROTC Nursing, 1-2 hours, Summer

-Focuses on issues related to being a Second Lieutenant in the Army Nurse Corps.
+Special Topics for ROTC Nursing, 1-2 hours, Summer Focuses on issues related to being a Second Lieutenant in the Army Nurse Corps.

 NURS 330.
-Elder Care Clinical Intensive, 2 hours (.5 class, 1.5 clinical), Mayterm
+Elder Care Clinical Intensive, 2 hours (.5 class, 1.5 clinical), May-term